Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Extraction Functions

-To condense the attention tensor $\tA$ to a vector $\displaystyle \va$, we introduce two straightforward approaches: \textit{attention mean} and \textit{attention max}.
+We introduce two alternative approaches called \textit{attention mean} and \textit{attention max} to condense the attention tensor $\tA$ to the visual attention vector $\displaystyle \va$, namely to implement $g_{viz}(\tA): \tA \rightarrow \va$.
+The first approach is visualized in the bottom part of Figure~\ref{fig:overview}.

-\textbf{Attention mean.} It simply takes the average attention weight for each position along the two dimensions of different layers $l$ and attention heads $h$ to compensate the extreme values with each other and extract a smoother signal.
-This step, outputs a matrix $\mA$ with shape $(n, n)$ where each element $\mA_{i,j}$ is the average attention weight of the $i$-th token in the prompt to the $j$-th token in the prompt.
-Note that it is a lower triangular matrix due to the masked nature of the self-attention.
-Then, since the positions above the main diagonal are all zeros, we compute the mean of each column excluding the zeros to avoid penalizing more recent tokens with less followers.
-Since each column can be seen as the attention given to $j$-th token by its ``followers'' we call the step \textit{mean of followers}, which produces a token-level visual attention $\va$ vector.
-Finally, to convert it to a character level vector, we divide the attention weight on a single token in \textit{equal shares} among all its characters.
+\textbf{Attention mean.} It aggregates over all the layers $L$ and attention heads $H$ by taking the average attention weight for each token position.
+After keeping only the prompt tokens, this step outputs a matrix $\mA$ with shape $(n, n)$ where each element $\mA_{i,j}$ is the average attention paid by the $i$-th token to the $j$-th token in across all layers and heads.
+Note that it is a lower triangular matrix because a token cannot attend tokens coming after it by construction.
+Then, we compute the mean of each column excluding the zeros to avoid penalizing more recent tokens with fewer followers.
+This step corresponds to represent each token $t_i$ with the average attention given to it by its followers $\mathcal{F}(t_i)$, thus we call the step \textit{mean of followers}.
+It outputs a token-level visual attention $\va$ vector that is converted to character-level vector, by dividing the attention weight on a single token in \textit{equal shares} among all its characters.

-\textbf{Attention max.} This approach differs from the previous one in the way it condenses layers and heads replacing the mean with the max function to favour the extreme positive signals appearing only in one or few layers and heads, the rest is unchanged.
+\textbf{Attention max.} This approach differs from the previous one in how it condenses layers and heads in the first step, replacing the mean with the max function to favor the extremely positive signals appearing only in one or few layers and heads; the rest is unchanged.